 - Severe adult acne often involves extreme redness or other discoloration, swelling, irritation, and deep cysts.

 You might notice another condition, rosacea, referred to as “adult acne.”
 But rosacea differs from classic acne in a few key ways.

-Another condition, rosacea, is often referred to as “adult acne,” but is different from classic acne because the bumps are usually smaller and they appear all at once, in cycles.
+With rosacea, the bumps are usually smaller, and appear all at once, in cycles.

 Here’s everything you need to know about adult acne and how to treat it.

 “Oil is being overproduced by the sebaceous glands, and the pores aren’t effective in eliminating the oil.
 This causes the pores to clog, which ultimately leads to blackheads, whiteheads, and ‘pimples,'” Schaffran says.

 Some people have a genetic predisposition for acne.